 Q: Do you have a mantra or words of wisdom that you live by?

-Every morning I do many purification rituals (japa, mantra) and I chant Aditya Hridayam which is a Salutation of the Sun God.
+Every morning I do many purification rituals (Japa, mantra) and I chant Aditya Hridayam which is a Salutation of the Sun God.
 This is a mantra, which praises Sun God.

 Everything that is around us in the universe is within us as well.
 That’s how every atom is connected.
-That’s how the influence of Planets work on us through gravity.
+That’s how the influence of Planets works on us through gravity.
 For example, you may understand the influence of the Moon on our earth with the tides.